 PDHs: 16 (equals 1.6 CEUs)

 Exact course deadlines, webinar information and access to eLearning course materials will be provided with your confirmation letter, which you will receive once the minimum enrollment requirements are met.
-The online Q&A/webinar session is tentatively planned for 1:00 - 2:00pm (USA Central Time) each Wednesday and will be recorded if you are not able to attend.
+The online Q&A/webinar session is tentatively planned for 1:00 - 2:00pm (USA Central Time) each Wednesday.
 These will be held via Zoom Meetings.
 You will need to download the Zoom Cloud Meeting app prior to the first session.

 Required Texts and Software